declare-lab/SANCL/README.md

 ```

 ## Data Processing
+You can download the data from this [Google Drive](https://drive.google.com/file/d/1XMaospdOeEoXKVuH05YyH038log0lgVx/view?usp=sharing)

-For processing text and image data, please read the details in [here](scripts/README.md).
+To process text and image data, please read the details [here](scripts/README.md).

 ## Run Code